xaur/writings/posts/201910xx-additional-marketing-strategies.md

 ## At all times, don't panic

+_This final section is for my Decred fellows who are getting nervous or desperate._

 We should keep our heads cool at any price.
 I'm not saying Ditto or Marketing 2019 is doing useless work or is overpriced.
 I just don't know.
-All I see is we need _more_ to move this old trend where Decred is some obscure tech brilliance.
+All I see is we need _more_ of pretty much everything to push this old perception that Decred is some obscure geek toy.

 To stay cool, focused and productive (you want the change or what?)
 I recommend:

 - Think and identify **specific issues** and present them to the community.
 - Don't mix multiple issues into big scary abstractions.
 Be like a laser that slices off one problem after another.
 This is where divide and conquer should be applied.
-- If you cant isolate issues, at least present your findings and concerns.
+- If you can't isolate issues, at least present your findings and concerns.
 Just don't spread FUD in your and others' heads.
 - **Avoid fragmentation** of the community and maximize the exposure of any additional marketing efforts.
-  - Small **working groups** is okay (we have a ton of them), I'm against **discussing** important issues and hiding efforts to address them in private groups.
+  - Small working groups is okay (we have a ton of them), I'm against discussing important issues and hiding efforts to address them in private groups.
-  - It is in the best interest of any new effort to get as many eyeballs and support as possible, which can (and should) lead to support from the Treasury and "conversion" of your "competitors".
+  - It is in the best interest of any new effort to get as many eyeballs and support as possible, which can (and should) lead to support from the Treasury and "conversion" of your skeptics.
   - Focus on problems, decisions and actions, not personalities.
 This is what our direct voting is about, remember?
   - Do not fear to communicate, share and negotiate\*.
   - There are cases when sensitive information must not be disclosed until a certain point, but after that point open discussions must flow.
-- Stay sober, do not overfocus on _some_ negative trends (price, social media metrics) and become blind to positive trends (more conversations about Decred, more investors, more devs, more research, more events all over the world, network is healthy, dev never stops, etc - I hope you read [DJ](https://xaur.github.io/decred-news/)!)
+- Stay sober, do not overfocus on _some_ negative trends (price, social media metrics) and become blind to all the positive ones (more conversations about Decred, more investors, more devs, more research, more events all over the world, network is healthy, dev never stops, etc - I hope you read [DJ](https://xaur.github.io/decred-news/)!)

 ## More hands

-There are many directions to explore and a million of things to do.
+There are many directions to explore and a million things to do.
 We need more hands, efficient organization, and ideally funding to make it happen.
-If you're willing to push any of that forward please get in touch.
+If you're willing to push any of this forward please do get in touch.

 ## Outro